-At Learner-Centered Collaborative, our goal is to put students at the center of their own learning by equipping them with the knowledge, skills, and awareness to advocate for themselves.
-When students takes purposeful initiative in their learning experiences, they become more engaged in and dedicated to learning.
-We want to help our partners practice whole-child development, competency-based assessment, appropriate interventions, and project-based learning—all of which all aid in the development of student agency.
+At Learner-Centered Collaborative, our goal is to center learners by design and equip them with the knowledge, skills, and awareness to own their learning and advocate for themselves.
+When learners take purposeful initiative in their learning experiences, they become more engaged in and dedicated to learning.
+Designing learning environments and experiences that are authentic, personalized, competency-based, equitable and inclusive leads to the development of learner agency.
+As educators we must provide opportunities for learners to exercise their agency and support learners in building the skills they need to be successful.

 1. Establish a foundation by focusing on learning over performance.